coral-streaming/coral-streaming.github.io/Overview-Architecture.md

 Coral is a platform that enables real-time, streaming/event-driven analytics.
 In short, Coral transforms events coming from an event bus (at this time only Kafka) into other events which can be sent to Kafka or other API's.

 On Coral, users define *runtimes*.
 A *runtime* is a single configuration which is created by a user and performs a specific transformation to the input data.
-Multiple *runtimes* can run at the same time on the platform.
-Each of these runtimes processes events according to its runtime definition which was provided in the JSON constructor of the runtime.
+Multiple runtimes can run at the same time on the platform.
+Each of these runtimes process events according to their runtime definition.
 A typical runtime consists of multiple different *actors* which each perform a single task on the events that are sent to it, and outputs a transformed event when triggered.

 A global overview of the architecture of Coral is shown in the picture below.